If you have information concerning abuse, misconduct or drug activity in your school, submit the the information to the SRO directly and anonymously.

 [contact-form-7 404 "Not Found"]

-The Grant Sheriff Department has one School Resource Officer (SRO).
-The SRO is primarily located at the Grant County High School but does provide service for all other Grant County Schools.
+The Grant County Sheriff’s Office has two School Resource Officers (SRO).
+One SRO is located at the Grant County High School and the second at Grant County Middle School, however they provide service for all other Grant County Schools.

 It seems most of the public has the perception that a school resource officer is merely a police officer working patrol division who was up-rooted one day and placed in the school environment.
 In fact, the ideal police officer to be based in school is a specially trained, self motivated individual having several years of police experience and has demonstrated the ability to effectively engage the public.
 The officer should be of outstanding moral character, a good public speaker and have a wide variety of law enforcement training and experience.
 Certainly the School Resource Officer should enjoy our youth.

-The SRO works most closely with the building administrator.
+The SRO works closely with the building administrator.

 The SRO assists the classroom teacher by being an authoritative resource on law enforcement specific, and related, topics.
 The SRO develops and delivers a variety of lesson plans.